-Exercise is a key part of the OMS recovery program, you should pick whatever form you enjoy and works for you.
-It is of course important to consider your MS symptoms when planning and undertaking workouts of any kind.
+Exercise is a key part of the OMS program and you should pick whatever form you enjoy and works for you.
+It is, of course, important to consider your MS symptoms when planning and undertaking workouts of any kind.

 What are my exercise options?

 If you can do it without difficulty, we recommend at least 30 minutes of vigorous exercise three to five days a week.
 However if this is too much, don’t be discouraged.
-Even walking is an excellent way to exercise.
+There are lots of way of incorporate movement into your day.

 Exercise for all

-It makes sense to ensure that a building is set on solid foundations before adding any extensions - the same logic applies to your body.
+It makes sense to ensure that a building is set on solid foundations before adding any extensions.
+The same logic applies to your body.
 All day, our bodies are fighting gravity.
-Here is a list of some exercises for helping improve strength, better stability and maintaining mobility that you can try out in the comfort of your own home.
+Here is a list of some exercises for helping improve strength, achieve better stability and maintain mobility that you can try out in the comfort of your own home.

 Exercising with MS can be a challenge, and even more so if you are in a wheelchair, but it is vital for your health.
 If MS has limited your mobility, you can experience the numerous benefits that exercise can bring by choosing the right exercises for you.
 Exercise can improve your MS symptoms, relieve stress and boost your mood.